-The B2/MBS integration
+The Backblaze B2/MBS Integration

-The B2/MBS integration is now available on the Windows platform.
+The Backblaze B2/MBS integration is now available on the Windows platform.
 The goals of the solution are to:

-- easily manage the backup of multiple servers, workstations, and computers
+- Easily manage the backup of multiple servers, workstations, and computers.

-- economically store that data off-site, and
+- Economically store that data off-site.

-- have the data be restorable when needed.
+- Have the data be restorable when needed.

-To accomplish this, data on a given Windows Server is first encrypted on the source server then transferred according to the CloudBerry backup plan to Backblaze B2 Cloud Storage, where it is stored in encrypted form.
+To accomplish this, data on a given Windows Server is first encrypted on the source server, then transferred according to the CloudBerry backup plan to Backblaze B2 Cloud Storage, where it is stored in encrypted form.
 When needed, data can be restored in near-real time by using the MBS management console.
-The data is retrieved from B2, passed to the destination server where it is decrypted, and is then ready as needed.
+The data is retrieved from Backblaze B2, passed to the destination server where it is decrypted, and is then ready as needed.

-IT professionals with a Window Servers farm or Managed Service Providers (MSP) managing multiple clients, will both find the CloudBerry MBS/Backblaze B2 solution easy and inexpensive to use.
+IT professionals with a Window Servers farm, or Managed Service Providers (MSP) managing multiple clients, will both find the CloudBerry MBS/Backblaze B2 solution easy and inexpensive to use.

 Managed Service Providers

 Many smaller organizations don’t have an IT department or the expertise to manage their computer systems and servers.
-Instead they rely on a local Managed Service Provider (MSP) to do the IT heavy-lifting.
+Instead, they rely on a local Managed Service Provider (MSP) to do the IT heavy-lifting.
 One of those IT functions is to manage the backup process for their clients, with the added responsibility of making sure the data from each client is kept separate and protected.

-The CloudBerry Managed Backup Service allows a Managed Service Provider to set-up and manage backups for multiple clients from one console.
+The CloudBerry Managed Backup Service allows a Managed Service Provider to set up and manage backups for multiple clients from one console.
 Backup plans are defined for each system of each client so the MSP can ensure data security while optimizing the backups for each client.
 When data on a given Windows Server needs to be stored off-site, the MSP simply selects Backblaze B2 as the cloud storage destination for that system.
 The CloudBerry backup plan ensures the data to be backed up is first encrypted and then routed to Backblaze B2 for cloud storage, where it resides until it is needed.
-Data can be restored as soon as it uploaded to B2 by using the CloudBerry MBS console.
+Data can be restored as soon as it is uploaded to B2 Cloud Storage by using the CloudBerry MBS console.

 IT Departments and LTO Tape Backup Systems

 Besides keeping the boss’s computer running, a primary function of IT is to protect the organization’s data.
 This data resides in servers, workstations, desktops, and laptops throughout the organization.
 Tape backup systems (usually known as LTO systems), are a common method to achieve off-site backup of an organization’s data.
 While many IT folks lament that they have to use LTO systems, it is generally considered the least expensive way to store data off-site, even if it means taking hours or even days to recover data stored on tape.
-And in a recent study by Backblaze 19.92% of LTO users reported having trouble recovering data from LTO tape.
+And in a recent study by Backblaze, 19.92% of LTO users reported having trouble recovering data from LTO tape.

 Over time, the CloudBerry backup plan can be modified so that all the organization’s data can be stored in Backblaze B2, and the LTO system can be retired.
-Of course you may want to keep an LTO system or two to read old tapes, but there is no need to buy new LTO equipment and tapes and then spend hours a week mounting tapes, cleaning drive heads, and hoping you can read the tape.
+Of course, you may want to keep an LTO system or two to read old tapes, but there is no need to buy new LTO equipment and tapes, and then spend hours a week mounting tapes, cleaning drive heads, and hoping you can read the tape.

 If you have one or two Windows Servers that need backup, the CloudBerry Windows Server Backup solution will work fine.
-Otherwise the CloudBerry MBS solution is probably a better fit from both a management and cost point-of-view.
+Otherwise, the CloudBerry MBS solution is probably a better fit from both a management and cost point of view.
 In either case, selecting Backblaze B2 as the cloud storage destination can dramatically reduce your off-site storage costs and make the total cost of ownership of the joint solution much less than you ever expected.